vp777/Rowhammer/TC Rowhammer/README.md

 	./tc_rh [-s <buffer_size>] [-o <output_file>] [-m <threshold_mult>] [-i <trial_iterations>] [-q <sample_size>] [-e <run_time>]

 ## Remarks
-This tool was tested in both native and virtualized environment and in both cases over 30 bit flips were generated within 30 minutes.
-Both the host and guest (VMware) operating system were running Ubuntu 16.04.02 with the latest kernel version in a 4-core Sandy Bridge CPU with a single DIMM all running with the default configurations.
+This tool was tested in both native and virtualized environment and in both cases over 200 bit flips were generated within 20 minutes.
+Both the host and guest (VMware) were running Ubuntu 16.04.02 with the latest kernel version in a 4-core Sandy Bridge CPU with a single DIMM all running with the default configurations and THP disabled.

 ## Notes
 The debug information (when enabled) about the DRAM mapping are targetted towards Sandy Bridge microarchitecture CPUs.
 If there is need for stats on a different microarchitecture, the code can be easily extended by using the implementation here: [hammertime](https://github.com/vusec/hammertime/blob/master/ramses/addr.c) <br>